alkarani01/alkarani01/README.md

 ### Hi there 👋, my name is Alka
 #### I am biotechnologist
-I made this profile for my biostatistics and bioinformatics codes.
+This is my programming profile for muti-omics data science, biostatistics and bioinformatics.

 Skills: C/ R/ Python / HTML / UNIX/ PHP/ JS/ MySQL